 • Attack Responses: The platform includes features for attack responses, allowing for automated actions to mitigate and respond to security incidents.

-• Compliance Reporting: FortiSIEM includes compliance reporting features, assisting organizations in adhering to regulatory requirements and industry standards.
+• Compliance Reporting: FortiSIEM includes compliance reporting features that assist organizations in adhering to regulatory requirements and industry standards.

 • Options for Virtual Networks: Offers options to implement security measures specifically designed for virtual networks, catering to the needs of virtualized environments.